MishaKharaba/beego-composer/README.md

 Beego with Web Components: **work in progress**

    * Components for Page Views & Single Page Applets

 Single Page apps are resource intensive for mobile but the server side page render model work well.
-Combine the both page-view and single page apps in one package.
+Create easy to serve rendered apps with small single page applets instead.

 Comes with:

    * Polymer Components
    * Registration
    * Login
    * Authentication
    * Authorization

 Ready For:

-    * SPA Applets
+   * Single Page Applets

 Notes:

    * bower_components renamed to components in .bowerrc
+   * run bower tasks inside /static where components folder is

 Requires: